WANT TO HELP LOCAL ARTS ORGANIZATIONS?

 The Department of Workforce Services continues to closely monitor the COVID-19 pandemic, under the direction of the Governor’s Office.
 Below you will find information and resources regarding their services and COVID-19.
 Please check back regularly, as these resources will continually be updated.

-We have heard this video may be very useful.
+This video may be very useful.
 It explains how independent contractors apply for CARE Act funds:

 COVID-19 Resources for Individuals